Nelson Cruz: Milwaukee Brewers (2005)

 On December 16, 2004, Cruz was traded to the Milwaukee Brewers in exchange for infielder Keith Ginter.
 Cruz was assigned to the Double-A Huntsville Stars to begin the 2005 season before receiving a promotion to the Triple-A Nashville Sounds.

-Cruz made his major league debut with the Brewers on September 17, 2005, as a late inning defensive replacement at right field wearing #8 against the Houston Astros.
+Cruz made his major league debut with the Brewers on September 17, 2005, as a late inning defensive replacement at right field, wearing #8 against the Houston Astros.
 He had one hit in five at bats for the Brewers in limited action.
 His first MLB hit was a double off Aaron Harang of the Cincinnati Reds on September 28.
 Cruz returned to Nashville to begin the 2006 season and hit .302/.378/.528 in 102 games with the team.

 Texas Rangers (2006–2013)

-On July 28, 2006, the Brewers sent Cruz and outfielder Carlos Lee to the Texas Rangers in exchange for Laynce Nix, Kevin Mench, Francisco Cordero and minor league pitcher Julian Cordero.
-Cruz would wear #17 during his time with Texas.
-He hit his first career home run on July 31 against Willie Eyre of the Twins.
-On August 16, Cruz hit the first grand slam of his career off of Kevin Gregg of the Angels.
-On September 4, 2006, against the Athletics, he hit an inside-the-park home run in which his bat broke on impact.
-In spring training for the 2007 season, Cruz got off to a rough start, but finished strong by hitting three home runs in the final week, including a walk-off home run in the final game of spring training.
+On July 28, 2006, the Brewers sent Cruz and outfielder Carlos Lee to the Texas Rangers in exchange for Laynce Nix, Kevin Mench, Francisco Cordero, and minor league pitcher Julian Cordero.
+Cruz wore #17 during his time with Texas.
+He hit his first MLB home run on July 31 against Willie Eyre of the Twins.
+On August 16, Cruz hit the first MLB grand slam off of Kevin Gregg of the Angels.
+On September 4, against the Athletics, he hit an inside-the-park home run, with his bat breaking during the swing and Jay Payton failing to catch the weakly hit ball.

+Cruz made the Rangers Opening Day roster in 2007.
+He hit his first career walk-off home run on Mother's Day against Scot Shields of the Los Angeles Angels of Anaheim.
+He was sent down to Triple-A from June 5 to July 27.

-Cruz failed to make the major leargue roster prior to the 2008 season and cleared waivers after being designated for assignment because he had exhausted his minor league options.
+Cruz failed to make the major league roster prior to the 2008 season and cleared waivers after being designated for assignment because he had exhausted his minor league options.
 With the Triple-A Oklahoma RedHawks, Cruz had a .341 batting average and had 37 home runs and 100 runs batted in (RBI); for his efforts, Cruz won the Pacific Coast League MVP Award.
 During his time with the Redhawks, Cruz began using an open batting stance, which helped him see the ball better and become a more productive hitter.
 On August 25, the Rangers purchased Cruz's contract from the RedHawks.